Theoretical Foundations of Conformal Prediction: A unified framework for asymptotic guarantees

 and so

 using the oracle property of $\cC^*$, which ensures that $\P_{Y\sim P_{Y\mid X}}(Y>\sup \cC^*(X) \mid X) \leq\alpha/2$.
 Combining these calculations, then,

 across both possible cases.
 Therefore,

-by Markov's inequality and the tower law, which establishes asymptotic coverage in the right tail.
+by Markov's inequality and the tower law.
+This establishes asymptotic coverage in the right tail.
 An identical argument verifies coverage for the left tail as well, and thus completes the proof. \end{proof}